Skip to Content

 Contact an Experienced Dallas Rear-End Accident Attorney Today

 If you were injured in a rear-end crash in Texas, your claim rests on the ability to prove the other driver’s negligence.
 Proving negligence in a rear-end crash can be complicated, especially if you were driving the rear vehicle.
-That is where the experienced Dallas car accident attorneys at Mathias Raphael PLLC Accident & Injury Lawyers can help.
+That is where the experienced Dallas car accident attorneys at MR.LAW Accident & Injury Attorneys can help.

-At Mathias Raphael PLLC Accident & Injury Lawyers, we will work tirelessly to gather evidence to support your negligence claim and protect you from common insurance company tactics like:
+At MR.LAW Accident & Injury Attorneys, we will work tirelessly to gather evidence to support your negligence claim and protect you from common insurance company tactics like:

 • Claim denials;